 - Emergency Preparedness Guide for People with Disabilities/Special Needs

-To fully prepare for an emergency of any sort, ensure that you have spoken to an insurance professional to confirm you have adequate coverage.
+To fully prepare for an emergency, ensure that you have spoken to an insurance professional to confirm you have adequate coverage.

 - Canadian Federal Government Business Continuity Planning